Athlon1600/php-proxy-app/README.md

 #### /templates/

-This is where we store all the "views"
+This should have been named "views", but for historic purposes we keep it as templates.
+What this is...

-### /plugins/
+#### /plugins/

 PHP-Proxy has many of its native plugins, but users are free to write their own which could then be loaded from this very folder.
 See /plugins/TestPlugin.php for an example.